How to Get a Chinese Visa – Index

 After leaving China, you can re-enter and stay for another 30 (or 60) days.

-In general, the costs and time to get a 10-year visa are the same for getting a multiple entry visa of shorter lengths.
+In general, the costs and time to get a 10-year visa are the same as for getting a multiple-entry visa of shorter lengths.

 If you are planning to go to Tibet, be aware that in addition to your Visa, you need a special entry permit issued by the Tibetan Tourist Bureau.
 Currently, you can only enter Tibet with a travel agency.
-Click here if you want to learn more on Tibet permits.
+Read more about Tibet entry permits.

 M Visa – For business and trade activities

-This is the new “business” Visa and it’s issued to people who come to China for business and trade activities.
+This is the business visa and it’s issued to people who come to China for business and trade activities.
 You are required to provide an invitation letter issued by a registered Chinese company or organization (for example, a trade fair).

-Note that U.S. citizens may be eligible for a 10-year multiple entry Visa.
+Note that U.S. citizens and other nationalities may also be eligible for a 10-year multiple-entry Visa.
 In this case, the remaining validity of your passport must be more than 12 months.

 While many people use Business Visas to work in China, this is illegal.
 If you want to legally work in China, you need a Work Visa.
-Click here to read our complete guide on Business Visas for China.
+For more details, you read our complete guide on Business Visas for China.

 Q1 or Q2 Visa – For family reunions or foster care